gjcooper/VAULT/01_articles/koch2022influence.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "preprint"
+type: preprint
-author: "Koch, Christoph; Zika, Ondrej; Bruckner, Rasmus; Schuck, Nicolas W."
+author: Koch, Christoph; Zika, Ondrej; Bruckner, Rasmus; Schuck, Nicolas W.
-title: "Influence of surprise on reinforcement learning in younger and older adults"
+title: Influence of surprise on reinforcement learning in younger and older adults
 date: 2022-12-03
 citekey: koch2022influence
 aliases:
-    - "Influence of surprise on reinforcement learning in younger and older adults"
+  - Influence of surprise on reinforcement learning in younger and older adults
 ---

 # Influence of surprise on reinforcement learning in younger and older adults